Memphis police disband unit that beat Tyre Nichols

 Associated Press

 MEMPHIS, Tenn.
-(AP) — The Memphis police chief on Saturday disbanded the city’s so-called Scorpion unit, reversing an earlier statement that she would keep it intact and citing a “cloud of dishonor” from the officers who beat Tyre Nichols to death.
+(AP) — The Memphis police chief on Saturday disbanded the city’s so-called Scorpion unit, citing a “cloud of dishonor” from newly released video that showed some of its officers beating Tyre Nichols to death after stopping the Black motorist.

-Police Director Cerelyn “CJ” Davis said she listened to Nichols’ relatives, community leaders and uninvolved officers in making the decision.
+Police Director Cerelyn “CJ” Davis acted a day after the harrowing video emerged, saying she listened to Nichols’ relatives, community leaders and uninvolved officers in making the decision.
+Her announcement came as the nation and the city struggled to come to grips with the violence of the officers, who are also Black.
+The video renewed doubts about why fatal encounters with law enforcement keep happening despite repeated calls for change.

+Protestors marching though downtown Memphis cheered when they heard the unit had been dissolved.
+One protestor said over a bullhorn that “the unit that killed Tyre has been permanently disbanded.”

-Referring to “the heinous actions of a few” that dishonored the unit, Davis said it was imperative that the department “take proactive steps in the healing process.”
+Referring to “the heinous actions of a few” that dishonored the unit, Davis contradicted an earlier statement that she would keep the unit.
+She said it was imperative that the department “take proactive steps in the healing process.”

 “It is in the best interest of all to permanently deactivate the Scorpion unit,” she said in a statement.
-She said the officers currently assigned to the unit agreed “unreservedly” with the step.
+She said the officers currently assigned to it agreed “unreservedly.”

 The unit is composed of three teams of about 30 officers who target violent offenders in areas beset by high crime.
 It had been inactive since Nichols’ Jan.
 7 arrest.